Corporate Equality Index: Rating Criteria 1.0 (2002-2005)

 - Offers health insurance coverage to employees' samesex domestic partners.

-- Officially recognizes and supports a lesbian, gay, bisexual and transgender employee resource group or council or has a business policy that gives employee groups equal standing regardless of sexual orientation and gender identity.
+- Officially recognizes and supports a lesbian, gay, bisexual, transgender and queer employee resource group or council or has a business policy that gives employee groups equal standing regardless of sexual orientation and gender identity.

 - Offers diversity training that includes sexual orientation and/or gender expression in the workplace.

-- Engages in respectful and appropriate marketing to the lesbian, gay, bisexual and transgender community and/or provides support through its corporate foundation or otherwise to LGBT or AIDS-related organizations or events.
+- Engages in respectful and appropriate marketing to the lesbian, gay, bisexual, transgender and queer community and/or provides support through its corporate foundation or otherwise to LGBTQ or AIDS-related organizations or events.

-- Employer does not engage in corporate action that would undermine the goal of equal rights for lesbian, gay, bisexual and transgender people.
+- Employer does not engage in corporate action that would undermine the goal of equal rights for lesbian, gay, bisexual, transgender and queer people.